Skip to main content

 GOV.UK Confluence

-Contact the GOV.UK Data Products delivery manager and ask for access to the GOV.UK Confluence workspace.
+Ask your delivery manager for access to the GOV.UK Confluence workspace.

 Once you have access to GOV.UK Confluence, go to the Analytics on GOV.UK Confluence page.
 This page has definitions on the custom dimensions used in Google BigQuery analytics tables.